TotallyInformation/node-red-contrib-uibuilder/README.md

 ----
 ## 1. Additional Documentation

-There is a lot more information available in the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).
-In addition, there is more technical and developer documentation in the [docs](/docs) folder that is also available, once you have added uibuilder to your Node-RED palette, as a documentation web site at `<node-red-editor-url>/uibdocs`.
-There is a button to that in the configuration panel.
-You can also access that documentation [here](https://totallyinformation.github.io/node-red-contrib-uibuilder).
+Most of the detailed documentation is moving into the Technical Documentation.
+This can be accessed on the [GitHub pages site](https://totallyinformation.github.io/node-red-contrib-uibuilder).
+Or from the button in the Node-RED Editor's configuration panel for any instance of the uibuilder node (url `<node-red-editor-url>/uibdocs/`).
+You will find the raw versions in the [docs](/docs) folder of this package.

+There is some more information and some examples available in the [GitHub WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).

+Also, don't forget that there are example flows built into the Node-RED library that you can import into your flows.
+And uibuilder has its template feature that lets you load example front-end code.

 ## 2. Getting Started